craftninja/the_apothecary/README.md

 #README

 This will be an Herbal Apothecary App.
+OOOO yeah.

 ### URLs of interest